tiagofrepereira2012/antispoofing.motion/README.rst

 just select `print` as protocol option where necessary.

 The data used in the paper is publicly available and should be downloaded and installed **prior** to try using the programs described in this package.
-Visit for more information.

 Installation
 ------------